zju3dv/4K4D/readme.md

 pip install -e .
 ```

-Or install all dependencies for development:
+Or install all dependencies for development (this requires you to have a valid [CUDA building environment with PyTorch already installed](docs/design/install.md#cuda-related-compilations)):

 ```shell
 # Editable install, with dependencies from requirements-dev.txt
 pip install -e .[dev]
 ```

-If your `pip install` command fails due to one or two packages, try installing the dependencies one by one in this way:
+Alternatively, if your `pip install` command fails due to one or two packages, try installing the dependencies one by one in this way:

 ```shell
 # Install pip dependencies